No events available.

 Dianne Moss, Creator of Children Having Children Organization and Project New Village to educate/bring awareness to the Black community.

-Delicia Sonnenburg Turner, Director of the Women's Theater at Moxie, she brings women's stories to life.
+Delicia Sonnenburg Turner, Director of the Women's Theater at Moxie, bringing women's stories to life.

 Shirley Weber, first Black Woman in California State Assembly.